 Knowing the awe-inspiring magnificence of some of those previously-unknown creations is truly humbling.
 By studying evolution and the natural world, an appreciation for what Christians believe to be God?s creation can actually be heightened.

 1. Charles Darwin Never Denied The Existence of God

 Darwin saw Christianity and science as being in different spheres, and not necessarily conflicting.
-This does not mean that was Darwin stood without conflict over the issue.
-It does mean that Darwin never espoused an atheist point of view, and that Christians do not necessarily have to espouse an anti-evolutionary point of view either.
+This does not mean that Darwin stood without conflict over the issue.
+It does mean that Darwin never espoused an atheist point of view, and that Christians do not necessarily have to?espouse?an anti-evolutionary point of view either.